 After several months of negotiations, the DHS FOIA office agreed to re-open our request as “amended” and review the email messages received at “OSIIS@hq.dhs.gov”.

-In October 2017, after we requested these reports, the DHS rescinded the reporting requirement, presumably to avoid creating or compiling any central repository of evidence of how much effect “enforcement” would or wouldn’t have, how prepared Federal agencies are to carry out DHS threats, or how seriously those threats should or shouldn’t be taken.
+In October 2017, after we requested these reports, the DHS rescinded the reporting requirement, presumably to avoid creating or compiling any central repository of evidence of how much effect “enforcement” would or wouldn’t have, how prepared or not Federal agencies are to carry out DHS threats, or how seriously those threats should or shouldn’t be taken.
 But there should still be more than two years of reports subject to our request.

 Two years later, we’ve finally received the first incomplete and badly munged (as usual) installment of aggregated and seemingly randomly sequenced PDF files of images (cover letter, part 1, part 2) — some legible, some so blurry as not to be — derived from some unspecified fraction of these email messages.